 What is a tummy tuck?

-A tummy tuck, also known as an abdominoplasty, is a cosmetic surgical procedure that removes excess skin and fat from the abdomen, giving the patient a flatter abdomen and a better figure.
+A tummy tuck, also known as an abdominoplasty, is a cosmetic surgical procedure that removes excess skin and fat from the abdomen, improving the patient’s abdomen and figure.
 (Often, muscles are tightened as well.)
 However, it is important to note that a tummy tuck is not a substitute for weight loss.

 Am I a good candidate for a tummy tuck?